Extravenger/extravenger.github.io/certs.md

 <h2 class="certs-title">🏆 My Accomplishments Throughout The Years 🏆</h2>

-<p class="chronological-note">Note: The images are arranged in chronological order.</p>
+<p class="chronological-note">Note: The images are arranged in chronological order.<br>Images are clickable so that you know what Skills & Knowledge achieved per certification</p>

 <div class="cert-cards-container">